Michele Bachmann: Early life, education, and early career

-Bachmann graduated from Anoka High School in 1974 and, after graduation, spent one summer working at kibbutz Be'eri in Israel.
+In Anoka High School, Bachmann was a cheerleader.
+She graduated from high school in 1974 and, after graduation, spent one summer working at kibbutz Be'eri in Israel with Young Life, an evangelical youth organization.
 In 1978, she graduated from Winona State University with a B.A.
 In 1979, Bachmann was a member of the first class of the O. W. Coburn School of Law, then a part of Oral Roberts University (ORU).
 There she studied with John Eidsmoe, whom she described in 2011 as "one of the professors who had a great influence on me".
 Bachmann worked as a research assistant on Eidsmoe's 1987 book Christianity and the Constitution, which argues that the United States was founded as a Christian theocracy and should become one again.
 In 1986, she received a J.D. degree from Oral Roberts University.

-Bachmann was a member of the ORU law school's final graduating class, and was part of a group of faculty, staff, and students who moved the ORU law school library to what is now Regent University.
+A member of ORU's final graduating class, she was also part of a group of faculty, staff, and students who moved ORU's library to what is now Regent University.
 In 1988, she received an LL.M. degree in tax law from William & Mary Law School.
-From 1988 to 1993, she worked as an attorney for the Internal Revenue Service (IRS).
+From 1988 to 1993, she worked as a tax litigation attorney for the Internal Revenue Service (IRS).
+However, she never took the bar examination or obtained a license to become a private attorney.
 Bachmann left the IRS to become a full-time mother when her fourth child was born.